thehardiik/Confirmo/Installation Guide.md

 6. Opne new terminal and navigate to Trojan-Pixel:

 ```
-cd Trojan-Pixel
+cd Confirmo
 ```

-7. Navigate to the client directory
+7. Navigate to the web-app client directory

 ```
-cd client
+cd web-app
 ```

 8. Install Dependencies